Paula Barrett: Programs

 She has also developed the FOCUS program for working with children with Obsessive Compulsive Disorder, which has demonstrated efficacy for up to 7 years follow-up.

-In 2020 and in response to the COVID-19 pandemic, Paula Barrett developed and launched a Family / Community Package, designed to provide coping skills to families during times of adversity.
+In 2020 and in response to the COVID-19 pandemic, Barrett developed and launched a Family / Community Package, designed to provide coping skills to families during times of adversity.
 This package has been used globally and receives positive feedback from participants.